 You will see a lot of pink streamers in the woods that have been used to mark wetland areas.
 They have nothing to do with the orienteering courses.

 April is usually a wet time of year due to rain and snow melt.
 I would expect that the marshes will be full and that there will be some unmapped small streams in the reentrants.
+But the amount of precipitation over the week before the meet will be the major determining factor.

 Mount Tom has a population of ticks, some of which carry disease.
 Full leg covering is strongly recommended, as well as a thorough tick check after you run.

-Due to the rocky terrain and logs to step over, if you ever wear orienteering shoes with metal studs, Mt Tom is a good place to use them, especially if the woods are wet.
+Due to the rocky terrain and logs to step over, if you ever wear orienteering shoes with metal studs, Mount Tom is a good place to use them, especially if the woods are wet.